 One Day in Annapolis Itinerary

-The hotel where I stayed in Annapolis has since closed, so I can’t recommend it.
-But if you’re looking for great deals on hotels for your One Day in Annapolis Itinerary, click here!
+If you’re looking for an excellent deal on this hotel, click here.
+If you’d rather explore great deals on other hotels in Annapolis, click here!
 You’ll have tons of options to choose from, so I guarantee you’ll find something amazing in your price range.

 One Day in Annapolis Itinerary